pravega/pravega/documentation/src/docs/recovery-procedures/metadata-table-segment-recovery.md

            journal-snapshot-path: is the path ponting to the latest snapshot file in Step 4 above.
            output-directory:  Path where one wants the latest modified snapshot file to be saved.
    ```
+    What the above command does is list the corrected/fixed Segment chunks pointed to by the path `segment-chunk-path`, sort them based on their epoch
+    and offsets.
+And then reads them in the sorted order, and build metadata about these chunks from their names and length.
+Once this metadata is
+    built, it updates this metadata for the Segment in question, and generates a Pravega Journal Snapshot with this updated metadata.

 6) Copy over the snapshot file generated in the output directory of Step 5 above, back to its tier-2 path which is `\mnt\tier2\_system\containers`.

-7) Copy over the segment chunks created in [Step 4](https://github.com/pravega/pravega/blob/master/documentation/src/docs/recovery-procedures/table-segment-recovery.md#detailed-steps) of the Table Segment recovery procedure to `\mnt\tier2\_system\containers`.
+7) Copy over the Segment chunks created in [Step 4](https://github.com/pravega/pravega/blob/a5088a464275d5ea90adb09ac39027332e87a8e3/documentation/src/docs/recovery-procedures/table-segment-recovery.md?plain=1#L129) of the Table Segment recovery procedure to `\mnt\tier2\_system\containers`.

-8) Delete all the journal files for the affected container except the newly copied snapshot file.
+8) Remove all the journal files for the affected container except the newly copied snapshot file.
+To do so make sure you are in the same Tier-2 path
+   which is `\mnt\tier2\_system\containers`.
-   For example one can perform the delete like below:
+   For example one can perform the removal like below:
    ```
         rm $(ls | grep container3 | grep -v snapshot)

    ```

-8) Enable the Tier-1 of container again.
+8) Enable the Tier-1 of Container again.
 One can run the below command:
    ```
        bk enable <containerId>
        Ex: